• Home

 Pyramid Engineering carries a variety of mechanical strain gauges with different overall lengths.

-Small pins or aluminium blocks are epoxy glued onto parts of structures in bulk.
 An anvil matched to the length of the mechanical strain gauge is used to impress two small indents into the aluminium to allow a measurement point.

-There is no limit on angle or configuration of measurement points meaning it is common to an array of measurements with a single common point.
+There is no limit on angle or configuration of measurement points meaning it is common to do an array of measurements with a single common point.

 General applications include :